 Want to bring some of the tropics to your walls?
 Sarah from The Plush Pineapple guest posts at A Crafty Concept to bring you this round wall hanging with a pineapple flair.
 The crocheted hibiscus and yarn fringe complete the island-style look, although you could leave them off for a simpler design.

 03 of 17

 Pineapples aren't just for cold tropical drinks anymore!
 Crochet one of these kawaii cup cozies to protect your hands and keep your coffee looking cute.
 The free pattern includes a slide-on version like you see here, as well as a way to make a cozy for a mug with a handle.

 04 of 17

 This color-block shawl uses the traditional pineapple stitch pattern to make a wrap that's a perfect warm-weather accessory.
 It's part shawl, part cardigan, and all light and lacy.
 Not only is this a beautiful piece to wear with jeans or a simple dress, but it would also work well as a swimsuit cover-up!Continue to 5 of 17 below.

 05 of 17

 Cluster stitches create the thick texture of this pineapple hat pad.
 The clusters work well to form the lines on the outside of a pineapple, but they're also what allows this to protect your table from hot dishes.
 Of course, with a table mat this cute, you may not want to save it only for warm items.
 It would be cute to leave out on your table all the time to bring a smile to your face.

 06 of 17

 Amigurumi is a type of crochet that forms cute stuffed toys and Stephanie from All About Ami uses that same technique in this free pattern for a pineapple purse.
 Instead of being a toy, you can open the top to carry the essentials.
 With its adorable face, kids will love it, but so will adults with a playful style!

 07 of 17

 08 of 17

-Pineapple stitch takes on a different exotic look in the form of peacock feathers for these colorful coasters.
+Pineapple stitch takes on a different and unique look in the form of peacock feathers for these colorful coasters.
 One pineapple motif and a few border stitches are all you need to whip up each one!Continue to 9 of 17 below.